AlecFessler/AdaptivePatchingViT/README.md

 ## Results

-We evaluated both models on the CIFAR-10 dataset without any pretraining, ensuring a fair comparison by keeping all hyperparameters and model sizes identical.
+We evaluated both models on the CIFAR-10 dataset *without any pretraining*, ensuring a fair comparison by keeping all hyperparameters and model sizes identical.

 ### Performance Metrics